 Background: Stem Cell Therapies in the US

-While stem cell treatments have been around for several decades, it was only in the past 15 years that researchers discovered a way to induce a stem-cell-like state in healthy adult tissues.
+While embryonic stem cell treatments have been around for several decades, it was only recently that researchers discovered a way to induce a stem-cell-like state in healthy adult cells.
 This discovery led to a less ethically ambiguous source for stem cells and reignited the scientific community’s interest in stem cell treatments.

-This new method of deriving stem cells takes blood, fat, or bone marrow from an adult and induces an infantile state in the tissues which allows them change into various other tissues in the human body.
-The new cells created through this process are known as Induced Pluripotent Stem Cells.
+This new method of deriving stem cells takes blood, adipose (fat) tissue, or bone marrow from an adult and induces an infantile state in the tissues which allows them to change into various other tissues in the human body.
+The new cells created through this process are known as induced pluripotent stem cells.

-Worldwide, Induced Pluripotent Stem Cells, or IPSCs as they’re more commonly known, have garnered a lot of praise from medical and scientific communities alike.
-Specifically, Germany and Japan are at the forefront of the development of therapies around IPSCs, while the US is quickly lagging behind.
+Worldwide, induced pluripotent stem cells, or IPSCs, have garnered a lot of praise from medical and scientific communities alike.
+Germany and Japan are at the forefront of the development of therapies around IPSCs, while the US is quickly gaining pace.

 Treatments using IPSCs are fairly new to the US and are still undergoing the rigorous approval process by the FDA.
-So, while other countries have begun to approve the application of these treatments nationwide, in the US, laboratories are still culling their data in order to prove that such medicines are safe and effective by US standards.
+So, while other countries have begun to approve the application of these treatments, in the US, laboratories are still demonstrating their data to prove that such medicines are safe and effective by US standards.

 Stem Cell Therapies, the FDA, and Insurance Companies

-The push for approval has been so strong that recently, the FDA has approved a seemingly less complicated way to get its approval.
+The push for approval has been so strong recently that the FDA has enabled a seemingly less complicated way to get its approval.

 In most cases, treatments undergo several years of clinical trials and may cost millions of dollars before gaining the FDA’s blessing.
 While these measures help ensure patient safety and treatment efficacy, they are also quite daunting for privately owned clinics to process.

-As a response to these concerns, the FDA has begun allowing clinics to pool their data together and present it jointly in order to gain the authorization to apply such treatments with FDA approval.
+As a response to these concerns, the FDA has begun allowing clinics to pool their data together and present it jointly to gain the authorization to apply such treatments with FDA approval.

-And it is with this FDA approval that insurance actually comes into play.
-Without FDA authorization, it is very difficult to get on the short list of sanctioned treatments by most insurance companies, and if a treatment isn’t sanctioned by a person’s insurance, then they will most likely not get reimbursed for the treatment.
+And it is with this FDA approval that insurance comes into play.
+Without FDA authorization, it is very difficult to get on the shortlist of sanctioned treatments by most insurance companies, and if a treatment isn’t sanctioned by a person’s insurance, then they will most likely not get reimbursed for the treatment.

-In other cases, clinics may offer stem cell treatments under a different name which has been sanctioned by the FDA.
-In these cases, the clinic will more than likely call the treatment a “fat-injection” and will use the injection to treat joint pain.
-These injections, while technically being derived from fat, are in fact IPSCs which have been isolated from the fat tissue.
+In other cases, clinics may offer autologous stem cell treatments under a different name which has been sanctioned by the FDA.
+In these cases, the clinic will more than likely call the treatment a “fat injection” and will use the injection to treat joint pain.
+These injections are IPSCs that have been extracted from adipose (fat) tissue.

-While most stem cell therapies have not yet been approved by the FDA (and are thus not sanctioned by most insurance companies), research around the subject in the US is rapidly developing and strides are being made for universal acceptance of such treatments.
+While most stem cell therapies have not yet been approved by the FDA, research around the subject in the US is rapidly developing and strides are being made for universal acceptance of these treatments.

-In fact, the FDA has already begun to approve some of the products being clinically tested as part of their new regulations.
-A list of such products can be found here, on the FDA’s website.
+The FDA has already begun to approve some of the products being clinically tested as part of their new regulations.

 Some forms of stem cell treatment have even been approved.
 Stem cell therapies such as those for leukemia are already FDA sanctioned and covered by most medical insurance companies.